Jake-Hero/thesis-project-manager/README.md

 1. Install xAMPP.
 2. Open XAMPP after installation, run both **Apache** and **MySQL**
-3. Download this project, or Clone the Project via Git (cd C:\xampp\htdocs\ -> cd https://github.com/Jake-Hero/thesis-project-manager)
+3. Download this project, or Clone the Project via Git (cd C:\xampp\htdocs\ -> git clone https://github.com/Jake-Hero/thesis-project-manager)
 4. After cloning the project, head over to phpMyAdmin (**localhost/phpmyadmin**)
 5. In the left side, create New (New Database)
 6. Name the database '**thesis-manager**' and click Create.